mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Our general approach we introduced so far is as follows:

 1. Split the data into train and test data
-2. Perform parameter optimization and algorithm training on the trainings data
+2. Perform parameter optimization and algorithm training on the *training* data
-3. Apply the optimized algorithm instance to the test data and calculate performance parameters.
+3. Apply the optimized algorithm instance to the *test* data and calculate performance parameters.

-Note that this is a **general** approach and step 2 can be substituted with any of the optimization approaches we learned about above.
+Note that this is a **general** approach and Step 2 can be substituted with any of the optimization approaches we learned about above.

 In general this way of evaluating is totally fine, but, like with the *validation* set before, if we do not have enough